crackerFactory64/reading-notes/README.md

 This takes the form of seeing challenges and failures as simply *'bumps in the road'* on the path to achievement and in fact essential while learning something new.

-> "It’s not that Im so smart, it’s just that I stay with problems longer." - Albert Einstein
+> "It’s not that I'm so smart, it’s just that I stay with problems longer." - Albert Einstein

 ## How to maintain a growth mindset